 Jurisdiction—The legal power and authority for a court to hear and decide particular types of cases.
 A court without jurisdiction cannot make decisions in a case.
 Jurisdiction can also mean the geographic area in which a court has legal authority to act on cases, such as a city, a county, or a judicial district.

-Trial court—A court with legal authority to hear and decide cases, civil and criminal, conduct trials, hearings, and other proceedings, issue rulings, orders, and decisions, and impose criminal penalties where appropriate in a particular geographic area.
+Trial court—A court with legal authority to hear and decide cases (civil and/or criminal), conduct trials, hearings, and other proceedings, issue rulings, orders, and decisions, and impose criminal penalties where appropriate in a particular geographic area.
 Trial courts hear witnesses, admit exhibits, and decide both legal and factual issues.

 Court of Appeals or Appellate Court—A court above the trial court level which reviews trial court proceedings and decisions for legal errors.
 Courts of appeal do not conduct trials, hear witnesses’ testimony, or take evidence.